Dan Senor: Other professional activities

+In 2016, Senor bid $13.5 million to purchase Israeli newspaper Globes.
+It would be his first investment in Israel.

+Call Me Back

 In May 2020, Senor started the podcast Call Me Back in response to the COVID-19 pandemic.
 The podcast delves into global affairs, economics, culture, and technology, linking current events to their historical contexts.
 The podcast is part of the Ark Media podcast network.